-The Portland Chapter of The Links, Incorporated is a group of civic-minded, professional women committed to service through friendship in the Portland and Southwest Washington areas since 1957.
+Committed to service through friendship in the Portland and SW Washington areas since 1957.

 The Portland Chapter is part of The Links, Incorporated, an international, not-for-profit corporation, established in 1946.
 The membership consists of 15,000 professional women of color in 285 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.